livecode/livecode/docs/guides/LiveCode Documentation Format Reference.md

 >*Note:* For inline docs, the Syntax elements are automatically generated

+All parameters described in the parameters section should appear in angle brackets in the syntax.

 #### Summary (required)
 A summary of the API entry being documented.
 The summary should be a single line.
 Anything more in-depth should be included in the description.